Crawl Space Heat in the Summer

 Wood moisture content and relative humidity go hand in hand.
 When the crawl space becomes damp, wood also becomes damp and starts rotting, rendering the underlying support structures useless.

 Summer months aren’t just notoriously hot, but extremely humid.
 Moisture levels can shoot up drastically and remain above 60% for days.
 This sets the stage for crawl space condensation, a situation where warm and moist air from the outside gets inside and comes into contact with cold air.
-As a result, water droplets form on the crawl space surfaces, specifically walls and floor.
-For every degree warm air cools, crawl space humidity increases by 2.2%.
-It’s not unusual for relative humidity to go up to 90% on some days.

-Keeping Your House Comfortable
+JES Can Help Keep Your House Comfortable

-Sealing vents, encapsulating the crawl space, and insulating the crawl space are surest ways of creating an ideal below-grade area and maintaining a comfortable home.
+Sealing vents, encapsulating the crawl space, and insulating the crawl space are the surest ways of creating an ideal below-grade area and maintaining a comfortable home.
 Sealing locks out moisture-laden air from the outside while insulation ensures the crawl space air doesn’t escape to the outside.
 The result is a clean, dry, and temperature-controlled space.

 Crawl space dehumidification also is a great way to improve the air below and throughout your home.
 An energy-efficient dehumidifier will clean and filter the air, control moisture and humidity, and reduce odors and the potential for mold growth.